Newborn Screening Information for Providers:

 - Quality assurance

-Newborn Screening Program audiologists are available to assist in developing and revising these policies and procedures.
-For sample policies and procedures or to arrange a site visit with an audiologist, please contact the Newborn Screening Program.
+Our program audiologists are available to assist in developing and revising these policies and procedures.
+For sample policies and procedures or to arrange a site visit with an audiologist, please contact our staff.

 In accordance with Minnesota statute, all newborn hearing screening results and follow-up arrangements should be conveyed to the newborn's parents, the infant's primary care provider, and the Newborn Screening Program.